Certainty Blog

 The Differences Between an Audit and an Inspection

-At their core, audits are comprehensive evaluations of management systems for systemic improvement, while inspections are detailed checks of current conditions for immediate compliance.
+At their core, audits are comprehensive evaluations of management systems for systemic improvement.
+Inspections, on the other hand, are detailed checks of current conditions for immediate compliance.
+For quality professionals tracking KPIs such as audit completion rates, first pass yield (FPY), and cost of poor quality (COPQ), understanding this distinction helps allocate resources effectively.

 Purpose and Scope

-An audit is a systematic, independent, and documented process for obtaining evidence and evaluating it objectively to determine the extent to which audit criteria are fulfilled.
-It is a macro-level evaluation that looks at the effectiveness of the entire management system.
+An audit is a systematic, independent, and documented process for obtaining evidence and evaluating it objectively.
+Its purpose is to determine the extent to which audit criteria are fulfilled.
+Under ISO 9001 Clause 9.2, internal audits must occur at defined intervals to verify that the quality management system conforms to requirements.
+Specifically, it is a macro-level evaluation that looks at the effectiveness of the entire management system.
+This includes assessing process interactions, documentation adequacy, and alignment with standards such as IATF 16949 or VDA 6.3.

-In contrast, an inspection is an on-the-floor activity that examines conditions, practices, and equipment to identify compliance with regulations and company policies.
-It is a micro-level, immediate assessment focusing on specific elements rather than the system as a whole.
+In contrast, an inspection is an on-the-floor activity that examines conditions, practices, and equipment.
+It identifies compliance with regulations and company policies.
+Furthermore, it is a micro-level, immediate assessment focusing on specific elements rather than the system as a whole.
+For Quality Supervisors and Process Improvement Leads, inspections provide the granular, real-time data needed to maintain FPY targets and catch non-conformances before they escalate.

 Methodologies Employed

 Audits employ a structured and methodical approach that includes planning, conducting, reporting, and follow-up phases.
-This comprehensive process ensures that the organization’s adherence to both internal policies and external regulations is thoroughly evaluated.
-Auditors are highly trained to delve into documentation, conduct detailed interviews with personnel, and analyze data extensively.
-Their role goes beyond mere compliance; they assess the effectiveness of the entire management system to suggest strategic improvements.
+As a result, this comprehensive process ensures that the organization’s adherence to both internal policies and external regulations receives thorough evaluation.
+Lead Auditors and Quality Engineers delve into documentation, conduct detailed interviews with personnel, and analyze data extensively.
+Notably, their role goes beyond mere compliance.
+They assess the effectiveness of the entire management system.
+For example, they evaluate metrics like audit completion rates and time to resolution for corrective actions.
+Ultimately, they recommend strategic improvements that reduce COPQ and drive continuous improvement.

-Inspections are more situational and often rely on checklists to quickly identify and address nonconformities or potential hazards directly in the workplace.
+Inspections, however, are more situational.
+They often rely on checklists to quickly identify and address nonconformities or potential hazards directly in the workplace.
 Inspectors bring practical knowledge and acute situational awareness to their tasks.
-They use checklists, visual observations, and immediate feedback to ensure strict adherence to specific safety and operational standards, focusing on identifying and rectifying deviations on the spot.
+They use checklists, visual observations, and immediate feedback to ensure strict adherence to specific safety and operational standards.
+Most importantly, they focus on identifying and rectifying deviations on the spot.
+In regulated environments governed by FDA cGMP or IATF 16949, inspection checklists must follow standardized formats to ensure cross-site comparability and consistent non-conformance classification.

 30+ Audit and inspection checklists free for download.